 HCBS Settings Rule

-States were further along in the process of identifying policy changes necessary to come into compliance with CMS’s home and community-based settings rule in 2017, compared to the previous two years.
-CMS’s January 2014 rule defines the qualities of residential and non-residential settings in which Medicaid-funded HCBS can be provided.45 To be considered community-based, settings must support an individual’s full access to the greater community; be selected by the individual from options including non-disability specific settings; ensure individual privacy, dignity, respect and freedom from coercion or restraint; optimize individual autonomy in making life choices; and facilitate individual choice regarding services and providers.
+Nearly all states (47 of 51) already have changed or anticipated having to change a rule or policy to come into compliance with the home and community-based settings rule (Figure 13 and Appendix Table 15).142 This includes 38 states that made changes prior to FY 2018, and 33 states that were making new or additional changes in FY 2018.
+The January 2014 rule defines the qualities of residential and non-residential settings in which Medicaid-funded HCBS can be provided.143 To be considered community-based, a setting must support an individual’s full access to the greater community; be selected by the individual from options including non-disability specific settings; ensure individual privacy, dignity, respect and freedom from coercion or restraint; optimize individual autonomy in making life choices; and facilitate individual choice regarding services and providers.
 Additional criteria apply to provider-owned or controlled settings.
-In May 2017, CMS extended the state compliance deadline by three years, to March, 2022, but retained the March 2019 deadline for states to submit transition plans.46 As of March 2019, 13 states (AK, AR, DE, DC, ID, KY, MN, ND, OK, OR, TN, WA, and WY) have received final CMS approval on their transition plan.47 Another 29 states have received initial approval from CMS.48
+CMS extended the original state compliance deadline by three years, to March 2022, and states’ transition plans were due in March 2019.144 As of February 2020, 15 states have received final CMS approval on their transition plan,145 and another 30 states have received initial approval.146

 Direct Care Worker Minimum Wage and Overtime Rule

-Fifteen states planned to restrict worker hours or make other policy changes in 2017, in response to the U.S. Department of Labor (DOL) minimum wage and overtime rules (Figure 12 and Appendix Table 11), up from seven states that reported doing so in 2015.
-States reporting a policy change in 2017 include CA, IA, KS, KY, ME, ND, NH, NM, OH, OK, OR, VA, WA, WI, and WY; 11 of these states (all but ME, ND, OH, and VA) also reported a policy change in this area in 2016.
-DOL extended the Fair Labor Standards Act minimum wage and overtime rules to most direct care workers, such as certified nursing assistants, home health aides, personal care aides, and other caregivers, who previously were exempt from those requirements; the new rules took effect in 2015.50 CMS policy guidance issued in 2014 anticipated that the new DOL rules could affect self-directed Medicaid HCBS and observed that “many states will need to develop policies and consider programmatic changes to address the costs related to overtime and/or worker time spent traveling between worksites (i.e., individuals’ homes), to avoid or minimize negative impacts to individual [service] budgets, and to preserve the ability of individuals to self-direct services and supports effectively.”51
+Twenty-one states already have or are planning to restrict worker hours or make other policy changes in response to the U.S. Department of Labor (DOL) minimum wage and overtime rules (Figure 14 and Appendix Table 16).
+Specifically, seven states report new plans to restrict worker hours or make other policy changes for the first time in FY 2018, while the remaining states are continuing to apply restrictions or other policy changes implemented in a prior year.
+The DOL extended the Fair Labor Standards Act minimum wage and overtime rules to most direct care workers (such as certified nursing assistants, home health aides, personal care aides, and other caregivers, who previously were exempt from those requirements) in rules that took effect in 2015.156 CMS policy guidance anticipated that the new DOL rules could affect self-directed Medicaid HCBS and observed that “many states will need to develop policies and consider programmatic changes to address the costs related to overtime and/or worker time spent traveling between worksites (i.e., individuals’ homes), to avoid or minimize negative impacts to individual [service] budgets, and to preserve the ability of individuals to self-direct services and supports effectively.”157

-Thirteen states reported budgeting state funds for worker overtime and/or travel time pay as a result of the DOL rule (Figure 12 and Appendix Table 11), up from ten states in the prior year.
-Specifically, 10 states (AL, CA, CT, IL, MA, MS, NE, OR, SC, and WA) budgeted funds for both direct care worker overtime and travel pay in in 2017.
-Seven of these 10 states did so last year, and three states (CT, MS, and OR) began doing so this year.
-For example, Illinois pays 1.5 times the basic hourly pay rate in order to cover travel time from one Medicaid beneficiary’s home to another individual’s home.
-Three states (KY, PA, and WI) budgeted funds for overtime only, both last year and this year.
+Seventeen states reported budgeting state funds for worker overtime and/or travel time pay in 2019 as a result of the DOL rule (Figure 14 and Appendix Table 16).
+Of these, 13 states (AZ, CA, CT, IL, MA, MS, ND, NE, OH, OR, SC, WA, and WI) budgeted funds for both direct care worker overtime and travel pay, and four states (LA, PA, UT, and VT) budgeted funds for overtime only.